What is the Ansoff matrix?

 Growth is achieved by creating new products or services for new markets and represents additional product lines for new profiles of customers.

-Define a clear, one sentence objective for the SWOT Analysis.
+Define a clear, one sentence objective for the Ansoff matrix.

 Review each of the products and position them in the correct quadrant, in priority order.